lundqvistr/manual_medfak_research_data/manual.md

 The syntax files can also become quite large.
 As a way to split the commands into more manageable chunks, see [How should syntax/scripts be organized?](#how-should-syntaxscripts-be-organized), you can use a "master" syntax file to invoke sub files by `INSERT FILE` (for details, see the help documentation for `INSERT`).
 Another way is to have one file for reading the raw files, another for the cleaning, in which you invoke the previous file in the beginning with the `INSERT FILE` command.

 #### Help
 Help files can be found for almost every part of the menu system.
 If you have an open syntax file, pressing F1 will open the help file for the actual command your marker is placed in.
-You can also see the Help menu in the menu system.
+There is also a Help button in most of the windows/frames opened through the menus.
+You can also see the `Help` menu in the menu system.

 #### Stata